 is was a more reasonable target.
 But those days are long behind us.

 On the other hand, nobody knows the global-average temperature at which humans will become extinct.
-We’ve not yet completed this trial.
+We have not yet completed this trial.
 By the time we complete the trial, there will be nobody left to record it.
 The lesson will come after the exam.

 The industrial economies of the world are inextricably linked.
 If Europe goes down the tubes because the derivatives bubble pops on that continent, then there will be consequences throughout the world.
 There’s a reason the Federal Reserve System of the United States gives money directly to foreign countries.

-The rapid rise in global-average temperature I’ve described in this scenario occurs within days after collapse is complete.
+The rapid rise in global-average temperature I have described in this scenario occurs within days after collapse is complete.
 Sans methane and its exponential rise in Earth’s atmosphere.
 Sans 10-year “lag” in maximum heating from atmospheric carbon dioxide.
 Sans nuclear facilities melting down catastrophically.

-I’m not suggesting all humans will die within days after the ongoing collapse of industrial civilization is complete.
+I am not suggesting all humans will die within days after the ongoing collapse of industrial civilization is complete.
 Rather, that process is likely to require months, or perhaps a few years.
-But it’s difficult for me to envision Earth with humans in 2030, notwithstanding the IPCC’s fantasy technology.
+But it is difficult for me to envision Earth with humans in 2030, notwithstanding the IPCC’s fantasy technology.

 Ergo, nobody is responsible for industrial civilization, much less in charge of it.
 Only you are responsible for yourself.